Novaki92/FileName-Trimmer/README.md

         Q: Can I use this on files with numbers at the beginning?

         A: If it's all the same number.
 Otherwise it wont work.

+        Q: What happens if I don't enter anything?

+        A: If you don't enter anything into the head or tail then nothing happens to whichever you didn't put any text.
+        If you don't enter anything into the file extension then it defaults to .txt.